AlbertP3/FlashCards/README.md

 - csv_sniffer: allows use of custom separators eg. ';,'.
 Defaults to a comma if turned off
 - after_face: text to be displayed after *Language* cards range is exceeded
 - RECOMMENDATIONS: key-value pairs specyfing encouraging texts for recommend_new entries
+- SOD files_list: faciliate switching by specifying files available to SOD.
+Skipped if empty
+- mistakes_review_interval_days - recommend the mistakes file to be reviewed each N days
+- hiding_tips - remove *pattern* from the displayed text by following the *policy*

 ## Known Bugs